want to help your staff feel their best?

 5. Don’t forget to socialise

-Make sure you’re still spending time talking to your teams, and not just about work (virtually, of course!).
+Make sure you’re still spending time talking to your teams, and not just about work.
 Whether that’s arranging a weekly coffee morning to chat about what’s going on in your lives, or get together on a Friday afternoon before the weekend kicks in.

 6. Consider an employee assistance programme